State Policy Priorities

 • Prevent the loss of an estimated $20M per year in federal food benefits to the state.

-• Advance equity and economic stability for immigrant families who are current
+• Advance equity and economic stability for immigrant families who are currently penalized for their status, despite their contributions to our communities.